osiosophiaerowo/Automated-Consultant-Booking-System/README.md

 * **Daily Limits:** A cap of 4 sessions per day to protect "deep work" hours.
 * **Notice Periods:** A 4-hour minimum lead time to prevent surprise bookings.

-### 3. Client Intake Form
+### 2. Client Intake Form
-Customized the booking questionnaire to include:
+I engineered a custom questionnaire to qualify leads before they ever reach the calendar:
 * **Challenge Identification:** "What is the current challenge of your business?"
 * **Guidance Focus:** "Is there a specific area you need expert guidance?"
+* **Commitment Check:** "Are you willing to follow the clear set of Next Steps we will end the call with?"

 ### 4. Conflict Resolution
-* **Live Sync:** Integrated with Google Calendar to provide 100% real-time accuracy and zero double-bookings.
+* **Live Sync:** Integrated with Google Calendar to provide 100% real-time accuracy and zero double-bookings by monitoring consultant’s real-time availability.
+* **Dynamic Availability:** The system automatically cross-references all personal appointments and existing busy blocks, instantly removing those slots from the booking page to ensure zero scheduling conflicts.

 ---